 Also Read: HIRA

-The safety organization, management or at least the planned procedure, which it represents, is the vehicle, the mechanism by means of which interest is kept alive and the safety programme is designed, directed and controlled.
+The safety organization, management or at least the planned procedure, which it represents, is the vehicle, the mechanism by means of which interest is kept alive and the safety programs is designed, directed and controlled.
 The actual work of prevention is done by safety direction or manager, safety officer, and the line and staff supervisors with the active support of top management.

 Safety is not only staff function but it is a line function also.
 Budgetary provision (cost allocation) for safety should be made from the very beginning.